(for artists and mixing engineers, and definitely not safe for those under 17 years of age)

 When you mix a song, render an instrumental.
 Try to get the artist to do a radio version too.
 Charge them for this.
 If they get one single placement its thousands of dollars.
 It pays for years of studio work.
 One song!
 Ignoring this means you are not pro.
 Getting this done means we all make money and get exposure.
 Is it that hard?

 If you are going to mix Rap music, you need monitors that tell you what’s going on.
 This involves physics (big enough room, speaker location) and money (calibrated monitor controller, wide-range speakers or speakers with a sub or stereo subs).
-You save tens of thousands of dollars not having to buy 40 microphones, 40 preamps etc of recording a full band.
+Rap Studios get to save tens of thousands of dollars by not having to buy 40 microphones, 40 preamps etc used in recording a full band.
 You need to find the money for your monitoring situation.
 Otherwise, get out of the game.
 Half of the engineers I know spent more money on dope than they do their tools.
 Completely sad.

 Everybody started somewhere: in their bedroom, with cheap speakers, next to no gear.
 That’s FINE.
 But don’t accept that.
 Fight for better gear, better speakers, better acoustics, better sounds.
 This is your art.
 Give a shit.

 Hate me all you want, I’ll bet cold hard cash that people you compete against accomplished all these things years ago.
 They’re moving up, making bank, and getting it done.
 Don’t shoot the messenger; attack your failings.